 It's important to understand why there are differences between the SPARK and Ada languages.
 The aim when designing the SPARK subset of Ada was to create the largest possible subset of Ada that was still amenable to simple specification and sound verification.

 The most notable restrictions from Ada are related to exceptions and access types, both of which are known to considerably increase the amount of user-written annotations required for full support.
-Goto statements and controlled types are also not supported since they introduce non-trivial control flow.
+Backwards goto statements and controlled types are also not supported since they introduce non-trivial control flow.
 The two remaining restrictions relate to side-effects in expressions and aliasing of names, which we now cover in more detail.

 No side-effects in expressions¶